Uses

 Preferences

-The tools change, but the preferences are pretty stable.
+The tools change, but my preferences are pretty stable.

 I like: